-- 1. 4-H members must be currently enrolled in the Kansas 4-H STEM Architectural Block Construction project to exhibit in this division. - Each exhibitor may enter one exhibit.
+- 4-H members must be currently enrolled in the Kansas 4-H Building Block Engineering project to exhibit in this division. - Each exhibitor may enter one exhibit.
 Exhibits must have been constructed during the current 4-H year.
-The exhibit must have been selected at the county level for entry at the State Fair.
-Counties or districts should select only top blue or purple ribbon robot exhibits which meet State Fair guidelines. - 3.
-Counties are limited to FOUR exhibits to the state fair to insure sufficient space for all exhibitors - 4.
-Total exhibit dimensions may not exceed 2 feet high, by 2 feet wide, by 2 feet deep. - All exhibits should be placed in a sturdy see through enclosure with a top, bottom, and 4 sides.
-A fish tank would be an acceptable enclosure.
-This is to keep exhibit parts from being "scattered to parts at the fair.
-The outer dimensions of the enclosure are part of the total exhibit dimensions. - 6.
-All components used in construction should be dust free, clean, free of chips, scuffs, or cracks - 7.
-The primary building component should be interlocking blocks, commonly referred to by the brand name of Lego® - Other architectural components can be integrated into dioramas to illustrate architectural aspects that may be difficult to convey with traditional interlocking blocks. - 9.
-The use of existing "store bought" sets for major architectural elements of the display is not allowed, use of figurines from sets is allowed as are using individual bricks to create something different than the architectural component of the set it came from. - 10.
-Displays must have significant architectural components (walls, windows, doors, roofs, canopies flying buttresses, etc.), landscapes are discouraged. - 11.
-Architectural elements should have a consistent look, walls with no pattern or consistency will be deducted one ribbon placing. - 12.
-Gaps or cracks should not be visible between assembled blocks - 13.
-Doors should open and close, windows can be either fixed or open and close.

-- 14. Vehicles that are intended to stay in a single place should be affixed to base plates with sticky tack, hot glue, or other method. - 15.
-Reveals that show the inside of a structure are acceptable, such as only having three walls to allow an unobstructed view into a room. - 16.
+The exhibit must have been selected at the county level for entry at the State Fair. - 3.
+Total exhibit dimensions may not exceed 2 feet high, by 2 feet wide, by 2 feet deep and minimum dimensions of 6 inches wide and deep. - 4.
+All exhibits should be placed in a sturdy see through enclosure with a top, bottom, and 4 sides.
+This is to keep exhibit parts from being "scattered to parts unknown" at the fair.
+The outer dimensions of the enclosure do not count for the total exhibit dimensions - All components used in construction should be dust free, clean, free of chips, scuffs, or cracks - 6.
+The primary building component should be interlocking blocks, commonly referred to by the brand name of Lego® - Other architectural components can be integrated into dioramas to illustrate architectural aspects that may be difficult to convey with traditional interlocking blocks. - 8.
+The use of existing "store bought" sets for major architectural elements of the display is not allowed, use of figurines from sets is allowed as are using individual bricks to create something different than the architectural component of the set it came from - 9.
+Displays must have significant architectural components (walls, windows, doors, roofs, canopies flying buttresses, etc.), landscapes are discouraged. - Architectural elements should have a consistent look, walls with no pattern or consistency will be deducted one ribbon placing. - 11.
+Gaps or cracks should not be visible between assembled blocks - 12.
+Doors should open and close, windows can be either fixed or open and close. - 13.
+Vehicles that are intended to stay in a single place should be affixed to base plates with sticky tack, hot glue, or other method. - 14.
+Reveals that show the inside of a structure are acceptable, such as only having three walls to allow an unobstructed view into a room. - 15.
 Mechanical enhancements or motion elements that add motion to the diorama are acceptable and encouraged.
-If used judges should be able to use them and instructions should be provided for operation. - 17.
-Artistic designs with no architectural design/components are not permitted and two ribbon placings will be deducted. - The exhibitor's name(s) and county or district must be tagged or labeled in a prominent location on the display. - Each exhibit must include an Architectural Block Construction information packet.
-Entry of just a packet without an accompanying exhibit is not a sufficient exhibit. - 20.
+If used judges should be able to use them and instructions should be provided for operation. - Artistic designs with no architectural design/components are not permitted and two ribbon placings will be deducted. - 17.
+The exhibitor's name(s) and county or district must be tagged or labeled in a prominent location on the display.

+- Each exhibit must include an Architectural Block Construction information packet.
+Entry of just a packet without an accompanying exhibit is not a sufficient exhibit. - 19.
 Each exhibitor is required to complete the "4-H STEM Architectural Block Construction Exhibit Information Form" which is available through your local K-State Research and Extension office or at www.STEM4KS.com.
 This form must be attached to the outside of a 10" x 13" manila envelope.
-Do not tie the envelope to the exhibit. - 21.
-Each exhibit information packet should include the following items:

-a.
-At least one drawing of the desired architecture on graph paper, multiple views (top, front, side) are preferred b.
-1 to 5 pages of photos showing work on the exhibit, preferably from a beginning state to final or completed state c.
+Do not tie the envelope to the exhibit. - 20.
+Each exhibit information packet should include the following items: - a.
+At least one drawing of the desired architecture on graph paper, multiple views (top, front, side) are preferred - b.
+1 to 5 pages of photos showing work on the exhibit, preferably from a beginning state to final or completed state - c.
 If appropriate operating instructions for mechanical portions of the diorama